-NEUROLOGICAL DISORDERS GROUP 1 ENTITLEMENT GROUP 2 ENTITLEMENT NEUROLOGICAL DISORDERS ODL - CAR, M/CYCLE VOC - LGV/PCV INTRACRANIAL HAEMATOMA Extradural - requiring craniotomy but NO cerebral damage 6 months off driving Refusal or revocation.
-Return to driving will depend on Specialist assessment (risk of seizure must have fallen to no greater than 2% per annum) with clinical recovery.
-Extradural - requiring craniotomy and WITH cerebral damage.
-1 year off driving Refusal or revocation.
-Return to driving will depend on Specialist assessment (risk of seizure must have fallen to no greater than 2% per annum) with clinical recovery.
-Acute Subdural - burr holes 6 months off driving.
+NEUROLOGICAL DISORDERS GROUP 1 ENTITLEMENT GROUP 2 ENTITLEMENT ODL - CAR, M/CYCLE VOC - LGV/PCV SIGNIFICANT HEAD INJURY Usually requires 6-12 months off driving depending on features such as seizures, PTA, dural tear, haematoma and contusions.
+There will need to have been a satisfactory clinical recovery and in particular no visual field defect, or cognitive impairment likely to affect safe driving.
+See also Appendix 1 and 2.
 Refusal or revocation.
-Return to driving will depend on Specialist assessment (risk of seizure must have fallen to no greater than 2% per annum) with clinical recovery. - Craniotomy 1 year off driving.
-Chronic Subdural (treated surgically) Resume driving on recovery.
-6 months - 1 year off depending, on features.
-Acute Intracerebral - burr holes 6 months off driving.
-Refusal or revocation.
-Return to driving will depend on Specialist assessment (risk of seizure must have fallen to no greater than 2% per annum) with clinical recovery. - Craniotomy 1 year off driving. · SUBARACHNOID HAEMORRHAGE (see also intracranial haematoma) 1.
-NO CAUSE FOUND Provided comprehensive cerebral angiography normal, resume driving following recovery.
+May be able to return to driving when the risk of seizure has fallen to no greater than 2% per annum, and with no debarring residual impairment likely to affect safe driving.
+CHRONIC SUBDURAL (treated surgically) Resume driving on recovery.
+6 months - 1 year off driving, depending on features.
+SUBARACHNOID HAEMORRHAGE 1.
+NO CAUSE FOUND Provided comprehensive cerebral angiography normal, may resume driving following recovery.
 Till 70 licence.
-Provided comprehensive cerebral angiography normal, 6 months off driving and may regain licence if symptom free.
+Provided comprehensive cerebral angiography normal, 6 months off driving and may regain licence if no debarring residual impairment likely to affect safe driving.
 2. DUE TO INTRACRANIAL ANEURYSM (a) SURGERY CRANIOTOMY Anterior or posterior cerebral aneurysm With NO deficit Driving permitted when clinically recovered from craniotomy 1 year off driving With deficit 6 months off driving.
-Till 70 restored if no complications Refusal or revocation.
-Specialist assessment to determine when driving may start: risk of seizure must have fallen to no greater than 2% per annum with clinical recovery.

-NEUROSURGICAL DISORDERS GROUP 1 ENTITLEMENT ODL - CAR, M/CYCLE GROUP 2 ENTITLEMENT VOC - LGV/PCV Middle Cerebral Aneurysm With NO deficit Driving permitted 6 months after craniotomy 18 months - 2 years off driving With deficit 1 year off driving Refusal or revocation.
-Specialist assessment to determine when driving may start: risk of seizure must have fallen to no greater than 2% per annum with clinical recovery. (b) OTHER TREATMENT e.g. Embolisation and all other non-craniotomy procedures including GDC coils.
+Till 70 licence restored if no complications Refusal or revocation.
+Specialist assessment to determine when driving may start: risk of seizure must have fallen to no greater than 2% per annum with no debarring residual impairment likely to affect safe driving.
+Middle Cerebral Aneurysm interf to uncertaint univing.
+With NO deficit 6 months off driving after craniotomy 18 months - 2 years off driving after craniotomy.
+With deficit 1 year off driving after craniotomy.
+Refusal or revocation.
+Specialist assessment to determine when driving may start: risk of seizure must have fallen to no greater than 2% per annum with no debarring residual impairment likely to affect safe driving.

+NEUROSURGICAL DISORDERS GROUP 1 ENTITLEMENT GROUP 2 ENTITLEMENT

+ODL - CAR, M/CYCLE VOC - LGV/PCV

+(b) OTHER TREATMENT

+e.g. Embolisation and all other non-craniotomy procedures including GDC coils.
 Cease driving until clinically recovered.
 Refusal or revocation.
 There must be reliable angiographic evidence of complete ablation of aneurysm before re-licensing can be considered.
-The risk of seizure must have fallen to no greater than 2% per annum with clinical recovery. (c) NO TREATMENT i.e. Aneurysm responsible for SAH but no intervention.
-6 months off driving then Till 70 if no complications Refusal or revocation. (d) TRULY INCIDENTAL FINDINGS OF INTRACRANIAL ANEURYSM (aneurysm has not been responsible for subarachnoid haemorrhage) NO TREATMENT Retain Till 70 licence.
+The risk of seizure must have fallen to no greater than 2% per annum with no debarring residual impairment likely to affect safe driving.

+(c) NO TREATMENT

+i.e. Aneurysm responsible for SAH but no intervention.
+6 months off driving after diagnosis then Till 70 licence if no complications.
+Refusal or revocation.

+(d) TRULY INCIDENTAL

+FINDINGS OF

+INTRACRANIAL

+ANEURYSM

+(aneurysm has not been

+responsible for subarachnoid

+haemorrhage)

+NO TREATMENT Retain Till 70 licence.
 To be acceptable for licensing, anterior circulation aneurysms (excluding cavernous carotid) must be <13mm in diameter.
 Posterior circulation aneurysms must be <7mm diameter.

 SURGERY CRANIOTOMY Resume driving on recovery.
 1 year off driving.